charmplusplus/charm/doc/charm++/manual.rst

 frequency, and other parameters.
 See :numref:`treeLb` below for more detail, along with configuration and execution instructions.
-The following strategies can be used with TreeLB (the old runtime selection syntax still works and is specified in parentheses):
+The following strategies can be used with TreeLB (the old runtime selection syntax still works and is specified in parentheses, it uses the new TreeLB versions with a two level PE_Root tree rooted at PE 0, emulating the centralized structure of the old implementation):

 - **Greedy**: Uses a greedy algorithm that iterates over the objects and assigns the heaviest remaining object to the least loaded